-It's Beginning to Look a Lot like Christmas
+It's beginning to look a lot like Christmas in Hyde Park

-Hyde Park's Winter Wonderland is a must stop day out for a festive visit to London.
-From 22 November 2013 to 05 January 2014, the park is filled with festive attractions for all ages.
-Take a ride in a festive rollercoaster, skate on the UKs largest ice rink, see the sights around Hyde Park in a giant observation wheel, or browse through unique gifts and decorations in the pretty chalets that house the Christmas Markets.
+Winter Wonderland is one of Hyde Park's highlights and a must stop day out for a festive visit to London.
+From 17 November 2017 to 01 January 2018, the park is filled with festive attractions for all ages.
+Take a ride in a festive rollercoaster, skate on the UK's largest ice rink, see the sights around Hyde Park in a giant observation wheel, or browse through unique gifts and decorations in the pretty chalets that house the Christmas Markets.

 Take a break with some food and drink in Hyde Park's Winter Wonderland at the famous Bavarian village with its festive great hall, enjoy mulled wine around a fire pit, cosy up in the Nordic bar, or warm yourselves by a log fire in the House of St Nicholas.